the-creative-tester/blog/_posts/2016-04-16-Visual-Regression-Testing.md

-## Needle, Selenium, Nose and Python
+## Needle, Selenium and Nose in Python

 ### Introduction